Posted in

 GNWL Full Form in Railway

-In Indian Railways, it refers to tickets booked under the general quota, usually from the train’s origin station or a major junction close to the origin.
-When all confirmed seats are booked, subsequent passengers are added to this list.
+GNWL full form in Railway is General Waiting List.
+That mean, GNWL(General waiting list) reefers to tickets booked under the general quota, usually from the train’s origin station or a major junction close to the origin.
+When all confirmed seats are booked, remaining passengers are added to this list.

 GNWL Meaning in Train Booking (Explained with Example)